iic-jku/SG13G2_ASIC-Design-Template/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.18378633.svg)](https://doi.org/10.5281/zenodo.18378633)

+(c) 2025-2026 Simon Dorrer

+Institute for Integrated Circuits and Quantum Computing, Johannes Kepler University (JKU), Linz, Austria

 > [!IMPORTANT]
 > This repository requires the [IIC-OSIC-TOOLS](https://github.com/iic-jku/IIC-OSIC-TOOLS) container with tag `2026.02`.

 > [!TIP]
 > This shell-script-driven repository uses OpenROAD Flow-Scripts (ORFS) to synthesize a digital macro and demonstrates gate-level simulation with Ngspice in Xschem for use in analog mixed-signal designs.
 Looking for something more powerful?
+A newer template repository simulates, builds, and fully verifies (LVS, DRC, PEX) a complete analog mixed-signal chip, including padframe generation and top-level assembly.
+It uses:
+> - **LibreLane Flow** for digital macro hardening, padframe generation and top-level assembly
+> - **Xschem** for schematic entry
+> - **Ngspice**, **VACASK** and **CACE** for analog simulation
+> - **KLayout** for viewing and routing of the layout
+> - **Magic+Netgen** and **KLayout** for LVS, DRC and PEX verification
+> - **Verilog**, **cocotb**, **GTKWave** and **Surfer** for digital simulation
-A newer template repository uses the LibreLane flow, which simulates, builds, and fully verifies (LVS, DRC, PEX) a complete analog mixed-signal chip, including padframe generation and top-level assembly.
-This template repository is Makefile-driven and provides a universal design flow solution: Just clone the repo, run `make all`, and get a tapeout-ready analog-mixed signal chip.
+> This template repository is Makefile-driven and provides a universal design flow solution: Just clone the repo, run `make all`, and get a tapeout-ready analog-mixed signal chip.
 This is the starting point for your own custom silicon.
-Focus on your design and do not care about the tools and the design flow.
+Focus on your design and do not care about the tools and the design flow!

 ## Introduction